With Georgia training with England in 2018 and with Italy consistently at the bottom, we ask: Should the Six Nations have promotion and relegation?

 Early in 2018 Eddie Jones has his England team training against Georgia.
-The reigning Six Nations champions had intended to fly to Tbilisi for two days of training against the Eastern powerhouse during the tournament’s first fallow week.
+The 2018 Six Nations champions had intended to fly to Tbilisi for two days of training against the Eastern powerhouse during the tournament’s first fallow week.
 Instead, the Georgians flew in to London for sessions against the English on Tuesday and Wednesday.

 Asked about the reasoning behind smashing into the Georgians, Jones said: “We want to have the best scrum in the world and they’re the biggest, ugliest, strongest scrum pack in the world.
 Why wouldn’t we want to scrummage against them?
 It’s fantastic.
 We’re good friends with their two coaches, Milton Haig and Richard Graham – a Kiwi and an Aussie.
 They were keen on the idea and it suits us perfectly.”